The Shapley Value of Tuples in Query Answering: Related Measures

 Since the Shapley value and the BPI entail the same complexity for Boolean CQs, it is rather straightforward that Theorem~\ref{thm:agg-hard} and Corollary~\ref{cor:sum-dichotomy} hold for the BPI as well, and the proof is almost identical (with the main difference being the fact that for the BPI we consider subsets of facts rather than permutations); hence, we do not give the proofs again here.
 Note that in the proof of the tractability side of Corollary~\ref{cor:sum-dichotomy} we do not use any special property of the Shapley value, but rather the linearity of expectation, and so this proof applies to the BPI as well.
 Finally, the proof of Proposition~\ref{prop:max} is also very similar for the BPI, where, again, instead of counting permutation, we count subsets of facts. \end{proof}

-Note that the dichotomy of Dalvi and Suciu~\cite{10.1145/2395116.2395119} for query evaluation over probabilistic databases also applies to queries with self-joins.
-However, the probabilities used in the proofs for such queries are not necessarily $0.5$ and $1$; hence, unlike the case of self-join-free queries, the results of Dalvi and Suciu~\cite{10.1145/2395116.2395119} for queries with self-joins cannot be directly translated to complexity results for the causal-effect measure that, as aforementioned, assumes a probability of $0.5$ for endogenous facts and a probability of $1$ for exogenous facts.
+Note that the dichotomy of Dalvi and Suciu~\cite{10.1145/2395116.2395119} for query evaluation over probabilistic databases also applies to queries with self-joins. \revtwo{The tractable cases of their dichotomy immediately translate to the causal effect measure, as in the case of self-join-free queries.} However, the probabilities used in the hardness proofs for such queries are not necessarily $0.5$ and $1$; hence, unlike the case of self-join-free queries, the hardness results of Dalvi and Suciu~\cite{10.1145/2395116.2395119} for queries with self-joins cannot be directly translated to complexity results for the causal-effect measure that, as aforementioned, assumes a probability of $0.5$ for endogenous facts and a probability of $1$ for exogenous facts.